QED Effects on Kerr-Newman Black Hole Shadows: Basics on QED birefrigence effects

 From the above equations, one can see that the photon effectively becomes a time-like particle in the original spacetime,

 Intuitively, this is just reasonable: the trajectories of photons can no longer remain light-like since they are no longer free massless photons; Instead, they become time-like under the constraint of causality.
-Accordingly, such interactions slow the photons down and make them easier to be trapped by the black hole.
+Accordingly, such interactions slow the photons down and make it easier for them to get trapped by the black hole.
 In other words, the gravitational traps of the photons get enhanced.

-Even without gravitation, QED birefringence alone can trap photons, as shown in \cite{Novello:1999pg}, where this effect was referred to as ``electromagnetic traps".
+Even without gravity, QED birefringence alone can trap photons, as shown in \cite{Novello:1999pg}, where this effect was referred to as ``electromagnetic traps".
 Intuitively, the stronger the electromagnetic field is, the larger the refractive index of the effective medium is, the slower the photons are.
 As long as the strong electromagnetic field we are considering is local, i.e. the electromagnetic field attenuates to zero at infinity, the effective medium works as a convex lens, converging the light rays, even trapping them, such that the black hole shadow may get enlarged.

 The deformation of the black hole shadows due to the QED effect has been discussed in the previous works \cite{Hu:2020usx,Zhong:2021mty}.
 However, there is a minus sign omitted in the previous works, e.g. in Eq.(2.10) of \cite{Hu:2020usx} in comparison with Eq.(\ref{effmetric}), which would effectively appear as the opposite valued $\lambda$ in the image of the result.
 All the theoretical results there should be corrected by changing $\lambda$ to $-\lambda$.
 Then the major features of the images are also opposite.